 Read our full Samsung Galaxy Z Flip 4 review

 If the Flip amazed us with its compact portability, the Samsung Galaxy Z Fold 4 stuns onlookers every time we unfurl the huge display within.
-That 7.6-inch span makes it more of a small tablet than a phone, and that's the main reason we've bumped the Galaxy Z Fold 4 to our second favorite foldable position.
+That 7.6-inch span makes it more of a small tablet than a phone, and that's the main reason we've bumped the Galaxy Z Fold 4 to beneath its clamshell counterpart.

-The Galaxy Z Fold 4 gives you better cameras than the Z Flip, but not the same array you'll find on the Galaxy S22 Ultra, and the upcoming Galaxy S23 Ultra will one-up this phone further.
+The Galaxy Z Fold 4 gives you better cameras than the Z Flip, but not the same array you'll find on the Galaxy S23 Ultra or even the S22 Ultra.
 You still get stylus support (use the special Z Fold S Pen or you'll scratch the screen), plus bragging rights over screen real estate.

 Read our full Samsung Galaxy Z Fold 4 review

-The Motorola Razr 2022 finally makes Motorola's foldable a worthy rival to the Samsung Galaxy Z Flip 4.
-This isn’t the first foldable Razr, but it is the first great one, and it comes awfully close to matching the best Samsung foldable.
+The Motorola Razr 2022 finally makes Motorola's foldable a worthy rival to the Samsung Galaxy Z Flip 4 and Oppo Find N2 Flip.
+This isn’t the first foldable Razr, but it is the first great one, and it comes awfully close to matching the best Samsung and Oppo have to offer.

-In fact, in some areas the Razr 2022 has the Samsung phone beat, with a slightly higher 144Hz refresh rate, a larger 2.7-inch cover display, and more pixels on its main camera sensor.
-The Motorola Razr 2022 has just as much power as its Samsung rival, and similar specs in most areas.
+In fact, in some areas the Razr 2022 has its rivals beat, with a slightly higher 144Hz refresh rate, a larger 2.7-inch cover display the the Z Flip 4, and more pixels on its main camera sensor than Samsung's phone too.
+The Motorola Razr 2022 has just as much power as its closest rivals, and similar specs in many areas too.

-The Motorola Razr 2022 battery life impressed us, along with a crease that’s barely visible.
-That said, we found that despite packing a powerful Snapdragon 8 Plus Gen 1 chipset, there would be occasional jumps and stutters.
+The Motorola Razr 2022's battery life impressed us, along with a crease that’s barely visible.
+That said, we found that despite packing what is still a powerful Snapdragon 8 Plus Gen 1 chipset, there would be occasional jumps and stutters.
 The camera is packed with megapixels, but its photography performance is far from perfect.

 The biggest flaw of all?
 You cannot buy the Motorola Razr 2022 in the US.
 Only the minor Razr update from 2020 is available.
 We've asked Motorola to explain, but they have dodged the question.
 We'd recommend against importing an international unit as the warranty may not hold, and you definitely want a warranty on a folding phone.

-If Motorola eventually decides to launch this phone stateside, it will be a great competitor for Samsung's clamshell foldable.
+If Motorola eventually decides to launch this phone Stateside, it will be a great competitor for Samsung's clamshell foldable supremacy in the region.

 Read our full Motorola Razr 2022 review